1988 Portuguese Grand Prix: Qualifying

 McLaren gained their 9th front row of the year with Alain Prost in front of Ayrton Senna for the first time since France.
 Prost, whose MP4/4 had a brand new, stiffer chassis, set his fastest time early in Saturday qualifying, and then sat out the rest of the session, confident that Senna could not better the time.
 Senna indeed qualified second.
 They were ahead of Ivan Capelli in the atmospheric March-Judd, with Maurício Gugelmin in fifth behind the Ferrari of Monza winner Gerhard Berger.
 Both Capelli and Gugelmin expressed delight with their cars, especially in the fast corners.

 After finishing third and fourth in Italy, the Arrows-Megatrons of Derek Warwick (10th) and Eddie Cheever (18th) struggled in Portugal.
 Both drivers complained of little grip on the rarely used Estoril circuit, which was compounded by slow turns which exposed the Straight-4 Megatron engine's lack of throttle response.

 After missing the previous two races in Belgium and Italy due to illness, Nigel Mansell was back in his Williams-Judd.
-He complained of a sore neck but qualified 6th, less than 0.1 behind Gugelmin.
+Not surprisingly after a layoff due to illness, Mansell complained of a sore neck after qualifying but still managed to qualify 6th, less than 0.1 behind Gugelmin.

 Julian Bailey (Tyrrell-Ford), Stefano Modena (EuroBrun-Ford), and the Zakspeeds of Piercarlo Ghinzani and Bernd Schneider all failed to qualify while Oscar Larrauri (EuroBrun-Ford) failed to pre-qualify.